Dibyadarshi-Kashyap/Vrinda_Store_Analysis_Excel/README.md

 6) Amazon, Flipkart, and Myntra were the most used channels by consumers.

 ## SUGGESTIONS:
 Target "Women" customers of the age group (25-49 yrs) living in "Maharashtra", "Karnataka" and "Uttar Pradesh" by displaying ads/offers/coupons on "Amazon", "Flipkart" and "Myntra".
 These 3 States are the most revenue-generating areas for this store, so providing offers and coupons through the above-mentioned channels should lead to higher sales in 2023 and also attract more potential customers.
+Also, the company can promote itself in other states as well to reach more potential consumers which will again lead to higher sales.